GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Results and discussion

 \subsection{\textit{Ab-initio} results}

-In order to investigate the electronic structure of GdAlSi, paramagnetic and various magnetic states including ferromagnetic, ferrimagnetic, antiferromagnetic, and non-collinear helical configurations (see Fig. S3 of SM \cite{supplement}) were simulated to determine the magnetic ground state.
-Among these, the AFM type-I configuration (interlayer AFM ordering among Gd atoms with moments oriented along the $c$-axis as shown in Fig. \ref{fig:fig1}(a)) is found to be the energetically most favorable configuration (also see Table S2 of SM \cite{supplement}).
-This corresponds to the magnetic space group $I4_1'm'd$.
-The AFM ground state arises from the alignment and coupling of localized $f$-electrons of Gd along the $c$-axis, leading to spin-polarization of the conduction electrons.
+In order to investigate the electronic structure of GdAlSi, paramagnetic and various magnetic states including ferromagnetic, ferrimagnetic, antiferromagnetic, and non-collinear helical configurations were simulated to determine the magnetic ground state.
+Among these, the AFM type-I configuration (interlayer AFM ordering among Gd atoms with moments oriented along the $c$-axis as shown in Fig. \ref{fig:fig1}(a)) is found to be the energetically most favorable configuration (also see Fig. S2 and Table S2 of SM \cite{supplement}).
+This configuration arises from the alignment and coupling of localized $f$-electrons of Gd along the $c$-axis, leading to spin-polarization of the conduction electrons.

+An important feature of the crystal structure (Fig. \ref{fig:fig1}(b)) is the inequivalent environments of Al and Si atoms around the Gd sublattices forming a prism-like network.
+In particular, both GdAl$_6$ and GdSi$_6$ units around the two Gd sublattices are related to each other by a $C_{4z}$ rotational symmetry (axis of rotation coinciding with the $c$-axis of the tetragonal cell).
+More interestingly, the GdAl$_6$ and GdSi$_6$ units around the same Gd sublattice are also $90^\circ$ rotated with respect to each other, as depicted by pink and grey prism-like polyhedra in Fig. \ref{fig:fig1}(b).
+These inequivalent environments play a crucial role in driving the non-relativistic spin-splitting (NRSS) as well as its manipulation in GdAlSi.